This guide to readily available apple varieties will help you choose the best apples for baking, sauces, salads, savory dishes, and more.

 - Granny Smith: Granny Smith apples are crisp, tart and full-flavored.
 Try mixing them with a firm, sweet variety in your next apple pie, cobbler, or Apple Brown Betty.

 - Rome: Rome apples are mildly tart, firm and slightly dry in texture.
 In addition to being a good choice for baked desserts, they also hold up well when sautéed and combined with savory ingredients.

 Firm, sweet apples also hold their shape when cooked and are good for both sweet and savory dishes.
 When baking, we like to use one of these varieties along with a firm tart apple for a nice balance of flavor.
 Look for:

-- Golden Delicious: Golden Delicious apples are soft textured and quite sweet with pale yellow flesh that resists browning and holds it's shape when cooked.
-They’re great for baking, but you may want to reduce the sugar in your recipe slightly to compensate for their sweetness.
+- Golden Delicious: Golden Delicious apples are soft textured and quite sweet with pale yellow flesh that resists browning.
+They’re great for baking, but if you use them alone (like in our Easy Apple Coffee Cake), you may want to reduce the sugar in your recipe slightly to compensate.

 - McIntosh: McIntosh apples are juicy, tart and tangy with soft white flesh that cooks down quickly.
 Delicious when eaten fresh and a top choice for homemade applesauce.

 - Cortland: Cortland apples are tender and slightly tart with white flesh that resists discoloration and holds together when cooked.
 They’re a good choice for salads and garnishes as well as baking.

 Tender, sweet apples: These apples are best used raw because they lose their shape and some of their flavor when cooked.
 They’re best for fruit salads and eating out of hand, but can be mixed with tender, tart apples for making applesauce.
 Varieties include: